 Appropriate Vaccine Usage

-This is the percentage of residents that were given the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is a measure of the percent of long-term care residents that received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Rural Health Care Center, 15.74% Percentage of Patients
+In Rural Health Care Center, 26.17% of Patients

 Ability to Keep Residents Mobile

-In Rural Health Care Center, 15.7% Percentage of Residents
+In Rural Health Care Center, 25.19% of Residents

 Short-term Care: Rehospitalizations

-In Rural Health Care Center, 15.7 Percentage of Residents Rehospitalized
+In Rural Health Care Center, 25.19% of Residents Rehospitalized

 Scores for Indianapolis, IN